thinkful-ei26/joaquin-bookmarks-app/README.md

      =>handleNewItemSubmit in Bookmarks, captures an input value.
 I just want to bring up a form.Does shopping do that anywhere?

 New Work Flow: Work through shopping in sequence, starting at shoppingList.js, adapt, borrow, imitate and steal.
+1. inside the shoppingList IIFE, a generateError function is declared.

+New work Flow: Work of Nikki's prior repos, build up from there.
+1. Start in Index.js, make this your main rendering module, work on generating html, first text strings, then forms.